Business:

 “I just got fed up of having five people tell me they were coming to the class and 14 people turn up,” said O'Beirne.
 “So I did a competition this winter in Australia where if you register and tell me that you're coming, you get so many points.
 And if you just turn up, you get one point.
 And 90 percent of each class would register and start to use it properly.”

-And for the student swimmers who logged into their own accounts, being able to see all the passes they’d purchased, how many classes they had left, and when their passes expire, not only provided a whole new level of customer service, but helped people improve their training regimen, and stay motivated, she said.
+For the student swimmers who logged into their own accounts, being able to see all the passes they’d purchased, how many classes they had left, and when their passes expired, not only provided a whole new level of customer service, but helped people improve their training regimen, and stay motivated, she said.

 “It's not only changed my world.
 It's changed theirs as well, which is fantastic!” said O'Beirne.
 “They are loving the ownership they’ve got of the information I have about them, and how often they come swimming.
 And when they go, ‘Oh, I haven't improved,’ they can look and go, ‘Well I've only been to ten classes this year’ or ‘Wow, you know, I can see before I was only swimming this often, and now I'm swimming this often, and I can really feel the difference!’

-While Swimming Women does have elite athletes among it ranks, many of the women are trying out swimming – and regular exercise – for the first time, so staying positive about their progress truly is life changing, she said.
+While Swimming Women does have elite athletes among its ranks, many of the women are trying out swimming – and regular exercise – for the first time, so staying positive about their progress truly is life-changing, she said.

 “We're not talking elite athletes here.
 We are talking everyday women,” said Beirne.
 “Some of them have never swum in their life.
 The first time they get in the pool, they are crying.
 They won't go past, like, armpit depth.
 They are petrified.
 The fact they're even exercising, for some of them, is a big thing.”